 Anti-inflammatory Turmeric Smoothie

-This is a powerful anti-inflammatory smoothie that tastes incredible.
+This is a powerful anti-inflammatory smoothie that tastes incredible with no added sugar.

 - Prep Time: 5 mins